 The festival is premised on the belief that the Gates of Heaven open at midnight on October 31.
 Lost souls of children can then be reunited with their families on earth.
 Then on the 2nd of November, it is believed that our departed adults join us for this celebration of death.
 To honor those that have passed over, ofrendas (or altars), are created, food is offered and candles and incense burned to aid family members in finding their way home.

-In some parts of the Philippines, children celebrate Pangagaluluwa on the 1st November.
+In some parts of the Philippines, children celebrate Pangangaluluwa on the 1st of November.
 Children and young people roam the neighborhood, offering songs in exchange for food, candy, or money.
 A practice not related to – but slightly reminiscent of – trick or treating, the songs are supposed to aid deceased family members in their journey to the other side.

-Now not as popular as it once was, Pangagaluluwa is a tradition that has continued in the provinces and rural areas.
+Now not as popular as it once was, Pangagaluluwa is a tradition that continues in the provinces and rural areas.
 The modern-day practice of this centuries-old superstition is now more similar to Western trick or treating, with children often choosing to dress up in scary costumes for their musical journey around the neighborhood.

 Phchum Ben is a 15 day religious festival in Cambodia that also celebrates the afterlife.
 The word, ‘Ben’, means ‘to collect’ while ‘Phchum’ means ‘to congregate’.
 This festival is seen as a time when families get together to remember and celebrate their loved ones.
 Food is provided for the wandering spirits, with sweet sticky rice being particularly popular.
 A time to visit temples and pagodas to pay respect to ancestors or to spend time with elderly family members, this is one of the most important events in the Cambodian calendar.